Top of the page

 Treatment is important.
 If gonorrhea isn't treated, it can spread to other parts of your body.
 And if you are not treated, you will infect everyone you have sex with.

-It's easy to get gonorrhea again if you are not careful.
-It's a good idea to start thinking about prevention now.
+It's easy to get gonorrhea again.
+Condoms can help prevent infections.
 Not having sex is the best way to prevent any sexually transmitted infection.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.